ChengyueGongR/Frequency-Agnostic/README.md

 >Chengyue Gong, Di He, Xu Tan, Tao Qin, Liwei Wang, Tie-yan Liu

 ## Experiments
 The hyper-parameters are set for `pytorch 0.4` version.
+The result of our paper is based on `pytorch 0.2`, so some results are better (awd-lstm) while some results are worse (awd-lstm-mos).

 The performance will change when changing GPU.